charles-cooper/taxes/README.md

-This is a simple program to help calculate taxes for 2016.
+This is a simple program to help calculate taxes for 2017.
+Single taxable income brackets only.